jorgebotas/ete4-documentation/index.md

     # Provide the layout function a descriptive and unique name
     layout_fn.__name___ = "My first layout function"

-    # If the layout function adds faces in aligned position, declare so
+    # If the layout function adds faces in aligned position, declare so:
     layout_fn.contains_aligned_face = True or False

     # Return the layout function